-The need for a dynamic, personalized system to dispense dental education and hygiene practices effectively crucial to population health.
+The need for a dynamic, personalized system to dispense dental education and hygiene practices effectively is crucial to population health.
 UCLA is advancing toward this goal with its Oral Health Recommender System (OHRS).
-UCLA’s team won the golden UC Tech Larry L. Sautter Award for Innovation in Information Technology for developed an Oral Health Recommender System (OHRS) employing generative artificial intelligence and a mobile app.
-This team includes Vivek Shetty (UCLA), Andrew Browning (UCLA), Susan Murphy (Harvard), Inbal Billie Nahum-Shani (University of Michigan) Anna Trella (Harvard), Stephanie Marita Carpenter (Arizona State University), Cody Diefenthaler (Florida State University), Dennis Ruenger (UCLA), Jenin Alcaraz (UCLA), and Hayk Zakaryan (UCL:A)
+For its work in this domain, UCLA’s team won the golden UC Tech Larry L. Sautter Award for Innovation in Information Technology.
+They developed an Oral Health Recommender System (OHRS), employing generative artificial intelligence and a mobile app.
+The project team includes Vivek Shetty (UCLA), Andrew Browning (UCLA), Susan Murphy (Harvard), Inbal Billie Nahum-Shani (University of Michigan) Anna Trella (Harvard), Stephanie Marita Carpenter (Arizona State University), Cody Diefenthaler (Florida State University), Dennis Ruenger (UCLA), Jenin Alcaraz (UCLA), and Hayk Zakaryan (UCLA).

 Summary